Plan your trip to a beautiful Vietnamese town with the help of this guide on all the best things to do in Hoi An, Vietnam!

 These tours are a win-win for travellers and the guides.
 They’re studying tourism and trying to practice their English, while you’re looking for an authentic local experience.

 The free bike tours operate on Tuesday, Saturday, and Sunday.
 You’ll just need to cover your own bike and ferry ride, which will only set you back a few bucks.

-They run several other tours that are very reasonably priced as well.
+They run several other tours around Hoi An, Vietnam that are very reasonably priced as well.
 You can check out all the options on their website.

 4) Take a Ride in a Basket Boat

 Ever heard of a basket boat?
 I didn’t think so!
 It just so happens that riding in one of these is one of the top Hoi An activities.

 These are basically round baskets made of bamboo that locals use to navigate the waterways in the area.
 On a half-day tour, you can cycle out to the village and try paddling one yourself.

 Cruise through a lush forest of coconut trees, try your hand at net fishing, and then watch the locals have a cheeky race.